 © 2014 Baishideng Publishing Group Inc. All rights reserved.

-Key words: Irritable bowel syndrome; Vasoactive intestinal peptide; Trinitrobenzene sulfonic acid; Gene expression; PCR arrays; ELISA
+Key words: Irritable bowel syndrome; Vasoactive intestinal peptide; Trinitrobenzene sulfonic acid; Gene expression; PCR arrays

 Core tip: The present study reports evidence of altered vasoactive intestinal peptide (VIP) in both humans with irritable bowel syndrome (IBS) and a rat model with induced colitis by trinitrobenzene sulfonic acid.
 Together these observations provide additional evidence of the role of VIP, and the potential therapeutic application in patients with IBS.
 The results provide a basis for future studies to elucidate the understanding of the expression, physiology, and pharmacological properties of VIP.